Montagu's harrier: Plumage

 Sexual dimorphism is particularly apparent in the plumage of this species.
 Adult males are characterized by their overall pale grey plumage contrasting with black wingtips.
 Compared with other harriers this species has characteristic black bands along the secondaries, both above and below the wing and rusty streaks on belly and flanks.
 Adult females have a broadly similar plumage to that of pallid and hen harriers.
 The underparts are mostly pale yellow-brown, the belly with longitudinal stripes and the wing coverts spotted.
 The upper parts are uniform dark brown except for the white upper tail coverts ("rump"), and the sightly paler central wing coverts.

 The juvenile plumage resembles that of the female, but differs by the belly and under wing coverts which are not spotted, but uniformly red brown in colour.

 A melanistic form occurs regularly in this species.
 In this form the male is much darker than usual, with a black head, brownish black above and grey underparts.
 The melanistic female is entirely chocolate brown except for grey flight feathers.
 Partially melanistic morphs can also be found.

 Flight

-Montagu's harrier has a particularly graceful flight, with powerful and elegant wingbeats which give an impression of buoyancy and ease.
+Montagu's harrier has a particularly smooth flight pattern, with powerful and elegant wingbeats which give an impression of buoyancy and ease.
 In true harrier fashion it searches the countryside, flying low, and generally holds its wings with a marked positive dihedral.